 Real-Time Trade and Position Management

 HKCC/SEOCH processes clearing transactions on real-time basis at order level, for example, Exchange Participants can submit clearing instruction when entering orders to close out existing positions, to direct trades into a specific account or even to give up trades to other participants to speed up the position and trade allocation processes.

 To cater for clients’ late instructions, CPs can perform post trade instruction on trades matched on previous trading day for account reallocation, position opening/closing request adjustment and give up operation.
 Furthermore, CPs can consolidate individual trades to assist client order confirmation on trade day or split a trade resulting from order aggregation into smaller units to assist trade allocation.

 HKCC/SEOCH offer position transfer and position net down functions for CPs to manage holding at position level to bypass trade by trade adjustment or to accommodate client request to adjust positions accumulated from previous trading days.
 Clearing houses also provide facilities for position closing between fungible contracts, like HSI futures/options and mini-HSI futures/options contracts, HHI futures/options and mini-HHI futures/options contracts.

 Connection to DCASS

-CPs can also develop customized application to connect their back-office system to DCASS through OAPI to enable straight-through-processing which can support high clearing volume.
+By using OAPI, CPs can connect their back-office system to DCASS with straight-through-processing which can support high clearing volume.
 As information from DCASS will be updated on real time basis, the direct host-to-host connection alternative provided by OAPI can help CPs to improve their operational efficiency and provide better risk management control.
-More detailed information can be found in Infrastructure - OAPI Technical Documentations on HKEX website.
+More detailed information can be found in HKEX website .